 Ensure that you’ve run through this checklist before choosing a spray.

-- Safe for humans and pets – Always make it a point to ensure that the dust mite spray is not toxic for humans and pets.
+- Safe for humans and pets – Always make it a point to ensure that the dust mite spray is not toxic for humans and a pet.
 Ingesting or inhaling toxic chemicals can lead to serious complications.

 - Environmental friendly – Consider the effects the spray has on the earth.
 Look for products that are in compliance with the Environmental Protection Agency or are certified by other recognized bodies.